 I am a reluctant runner.
-There is part of me that loves the running high, but as I age, my body does not love running.
+There is a part of me that loves the running high, but as I age, my body does not love running.
 When I do run, I use the interval running technique.

 Anyone can start an interval running program.
 In fact, it’s the perfect way to ease yourself into the world of running if you’re more of the couch potato-type.
 However, the intensity of your interval running training will be key.
 Taking off too fast, or too soon, can lead to injury.
 You need to start slow and build up your endurance.Road Runner Sports

-Interval Running For Beginners
+HIIT Running Workouts For Beginners

 I was first introduced to interval running when I trained for the Honolulu Marathon in 2000 when I began to have both hip and knee problems during my training.
 Holy cow, has it actually been 20 years?
 WOW!
 From then on, interval running became my favorite way to run.

 No matter your experience or running goals, interval workouts should be part of your routine.
 It offers runners a route to continuous improvement.Runners World Magazine

 There are many suggested methods for interval running.
 The overall formula is quite simple.
 Run fast (according to your fitness level) for a short distance, then slow down for a bit to recover.
 Then do it again.
 Interval running is just that simple.

 Studies show that interval running also helps minimize injury for both training and running longer distances like half and full marathons.

 What to do Between Intervals

 What you do between intervals depends on your fitness level as well as the goals of your workout.